TheFormulaCruisers/liblogger/README.md

 ## Usage

 Functions are defined in the header files located in _inc_.
-Each function is supplemented with documentational block comments that describe their usage.
+Each function is supplemented with a documentational block comment that describes its usage.
 A block comment may contain the following tags:

   * @brief
   * @param